 Who is at risk

-Between 2002 and 2004, more than 50 percent of clients of Adult Protective Services programs in Colorado were at least 75 years old.
+Between 2002 and 2004, more than 50 percent of clients of Adult Protective Services programs in Colorado were 75 or older.

 In 2006, more than half of Colorado APS cases involved situations of self-neglect.
 About 22 percent involved caregiver neglect, while financial exploitation accounted for about 16 percent of cases and other abuse about 9 percent, according to data from Colorado Adult Protective Services.

-Elder abuse can happen to anyone, but certain factors can make a person more vulnerable.
-These include illness, frailty, physical disability, mental impairment such as dementia or Alzheimer's disease, and living with or depending on a person with a history of mental illness, hostility or alcohol or drug abuse.
+Elder abuse can happen to anyone, though certain factors can make a person more vulnerable.
+These include illness, frailty, physical disability, mental impairment and living with or depending on a person with a history of mental illness, hostility or alcohol or drug abuse.

-While some abuse occurs in long-term living facilities, most cases involve abuse in the home by family members, old or "new" friends or service providers in a position of trust, according to the American Psychological Association.
+While some abuse occurs in long-term living facilities, the vast majority of cases involve abuse in the home by family members, old or "new" friends or service providers in a position of trust, according to the American Psychological Association.

 Although there are extreme cases of elder abuse, most situations are more subtle, making the difference between interpersonal stress and abuse sometimes difficult to discern.

-Some elder abuse may be a continuation of marital or family violence that has taken place over many years, or it may be the result of stress triggered by lifestyle adjustments and the difficulty of caring for an increasingly dependent older person, the association notes.
+Some elder abuse may be a continuation of marital or family violence that has taken place during many years or the result of stress triggered by lifestyle adjustments and the difficulty of caring for an increasingly dependent older person, the association notes.

 Referrals of possible elder abuse to APS typically come from medical staff and community groups, concerned individuals and members of the criminal justice or government communities.